input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-04-differences.md

 eligibility threshold.
 On the other hand, if all certificates are stored in the blockchain, it may lead to a blockchain bloat when a big portion of blocks will be occupied by proxy certificates.
-Submitting a certificate is free, so adversary can generate as many certificates as she wants.
+Submitting a certificate is free, so adversaries can generate as many certificates as they want.

 There are two types of delegation in `cardano-sl`: heavyweight and lightweight.
 There is a threshold on stake that one has to posses in